 A person capable of establishing residence in California must couple his or her physical presence in California with objective evidence that the physical presence is with the intent of making California his or her permanent home.
 The burden is on the student to demonstrate clearly both physical presence in California and intent to establish California residence.
 The following explanations will assist in determining physical presence and intent.

-A. A person capable of establishing residence in California must be physically present in California for one year prior to the residence determination date to be classified as a resident student.
+A. A person capable of establishing residence in California must be physically present in California for one year and one day prior to residence determination date to be classified as a resident student.

 B. A temporary absence for business, education, or pleasure will not result in loss of California residence if, during the absence, the person always intended to return to California and did nothing inconsistent with that intent.

 C. Physical presence within the state solely for educational purpose does not constitute establishing California residence regardless of the length of that presence.

 A. Intent to make California the home for other than a temporary purpose may be manifest in many ways.
 No one factor is controlling.